"Changing your words changes your thoughts, ultimately changing your life!"

 hinge your happiness on unstable situations and individuals.
 A work mistake

 suddenly transforms into a shattering attack on your identity.
-Breaking a
+Breaking out of ba

 continual cycle of such contingencies of self-worth becomes essential for maintaining